2 probiotic strains show more promise for mental health

 A further study shows that gut bacteria affects our emotional responses:

 Since writing this blog post a further study1 has been concluded, that again looks at the composition of our gut flora, and its impact on our emotions and thought processing capabilities.
-This new study took place at UCLA (London) and involved 40 women, that were divided in to two (unequally sized) groups dependent on the composition of their microbiota.
+This new study took place at UCL (London) and involved 40 women, that were divided into two (unequally sized) groups dependent on the composition of their microbiota.
 33 of the 40 women in the study had a predominance of a type of bacteria called Bacteroides, and were put in to group 1, whilst the remaining 7 participants had high levels of another type of bacteria called Prevotella, and they formed group 2.

 Interestingly, the women from group 1, with the higher levels of Bacteroides had more dense grey matter in the frontal cortex of their brains, and a higher volume of brain volume in the hippocampus.
 These areas are involved in complex information and memory processing respectively.
 The women from group 2, on the other hand, showed less dense brain matter in these areas, and appeared to have more connections to parts of the brain that are responsible for emotional responses and sensory processes.